spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 ```

 {{< info >}}
 As with any change to DNS, it will take minutes or hours for the new A record to propagate to DNS servers.
 This tutorial will not work until the A record is propagated.
+Once the A record is propagated, you should be able to view the discovery document at https://MY_DISCOVERY_DOMAIN/.well-known/openid-configuration .
 {{< /info >}}

 Although this tutorial should contain all the info you need, the SPIRE OIDC Discovery Provider configuration file format is described on [GitHub](https://github.com/spiffe/spire/tree/master/support/oidc-discovery-provider).